 Selling Data to Other Parties

-Apart from selling data directly to advertisers, providers can also sell data to them through other technology platforms, such as demand-side platforms (DSP), ad exchanges, ad networks, supply-side platforms (SSP), and a few others.
+Apart from selling data directly to advertisers, brokers can also sell data to them through other technology platforms, such as demand-side platforms (DSP), ad exchanges, ad networks, supply-side platforms (SSP), and a few others.
 When the data is sold via a technology platform, it is sold on a CPM basis and billed on top of the purchased inventory (ad impressions).

-This means that for every 1,000 impressions bought via a DSP in a campaign used for targeting data from the data provider, the advertiser will be billed an additional CPM price (e.g. $1) on top of the inventory they bought.
+This means that for every 1,000 impressions bought via a DSP in a campaign used for targeting data from the data broker, the advertiser will be billed an additional CPM price (e.g. $1) on top of the inventory they bought.

 Once again, there are a few problems with this buying method.